abhik1698/CRUD.h/README.md

 >all in VarChar

-Update your server connection with username & password with host
+Update MySQL server connection with username, password & host in index.php, schema.php & dashboard.php (2 lines)

 >Run with server